-This section includes case studies from real trainee advanced clinical practitioners who have faced a significant life event or change in their personal circumstances during their training period and who have shared their experience.
+This section includes some excerpts from case studies from real trainee advanced practitioners who have faced a significant life event or change in their personal circumstances during their training period and who have kindly shared their experience.
+These particular individuals experienced maternity leave, illness, bereavement, difficulties transitioning into a new trainee advanced practitioner role, whilst studying at Master's level as an international nurse.